THE PROPHECY

 4. ...to seal up vision and prophecy.
 In other words, after the 70 prophetic weeks have come and gone, there will never again be need for visions or prophecies.

 5. ...and to anoint the Most Holy.
-This is a reference to that most holy inner sanctum, The Holy of Holies (Greek: naos), that will be inside of Christ's literal temple on Earth.
-Christ's temple will exist on earth all through his Millennial (1000 year) reign.
-Ezekiel 41-46, gives us its exact specifications and dimensions, by the way.
-And the Jews, to this day, don't know what to make of it!
+This is a reference to the inner sanctum, The Holy of Holies (Greek: naos), that will be inside Christ's literal temple on Earth during the Millennium.
+Christ will have a temple on earth all through his Millennial (1000 year) reign.
+Ezekiel 41-46 gives us its exact specifications and dimensions.
+The Jews to this day, don't know what to make of it!

-Another amazing thing about this prophecy is that it was written 550 years before Christ was even born!
+Another amazing thing about this prophecy?
+It was written 550 years before Christ was even born!